 I’ve been to a lot of conferences but there’s something electric about being in a room with a hundred people focused on collaboration, community and culture all rolled under the banner of coworking.

 I attended the Global Coworking Unconference Conference, in Melbourne on the 25 August on behalf of the North Sydney Innovation Network.
 This network is focused on creating a hub for collaboration and community with an innovation focus.
 Follow us #NSIN on Twitter: @NSydInnovation or find us on Facebook.

 What is coworking?

-Coworking — defined as a the practice of working alongside people in a shared workplace but not necessarily from a shared organisational affiliation — is a growing trend.
-(Coworking can be considered part of the shared spaces approach to fostering innovation along with Accelerators, Incubators, Government-sponsored work hubs).
+Coworking — defined as a practice of working alongside people in a shared workplace but not necessarily from a shared organisational affiliation — is a growing trend.
+(Coworking can be considered part of the approach of the shared space to fostering innovation along with Accelerators, Incubators, Government-sponsored work hubs).

 The coworking industry (including the spaces, desks, offices, events, facilities) has been dubbed to be worth USD$1B, according to GCUC.